Built-ins

 string.

-values must be between 0 and 100.
+lightness and alpha values must be between 0 and 100.
 See the

 Mozilla Developer documentation on the